libreswitch/ops/docs/qos_cli.md

 `no qos queue-profile <NAME>`

 #### Description
-The queue-profile command is used to enter the queue-profile configuration context to create, or edit, a named queue profile.
+The `queue-profile` command is used to enter the queue-profile configuration context to create or edit a named queue profile.

-The no form of the command will delete the named queue profile, if it is not currently applied.
+The "no" form of the command deletes the named queue profile, if it is not currently applied.

 ##### Default profile

-There is a special, pre-defined profile named 'default'.
-At installation a factory supplied default queue-profile is automatically applied.
-The 'default' profile is editable as long as it is not applied.
+There is a special, pre-defined profile named "default".
+At installation, a factory supplied default queue-profile is automatically applied.
+The default profile is editable as long as it is not applied.

-**show qos queue-profile default** will display current contents of the profile.
+The `show qos queue-profile default` command displays current contents of the profile.

-The profile named 'default' cannot be deleted. **no queue-profile default** will reset it back to the factory supplied profile.
+The profile named "default" cannot be deleted.
+The `no queue-profile default` command resets the default profile back to the factory supplied profile.

 #### Authority
 All configuration users.